w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 :::info

-In order to realize which exact processes this upgrade improves, it is recommended to be familiar with the stages of a parablock, which you may [read here](./learn-parachains-protocol.md).
+In order to realize which exact processes this upgrade improves, it is recommended to be familiar with the stages of parablock validation, which you may [read here](./learn-parachains-protocol.md).

 :::